isl-org/OpenBot/open-code/README.md

 The `OpenBot Playground` starts with homepage that contains following component:

-- [Header](#header) : contains change theme and signIn user section
+- [Header](#header) : contains the following two sections, change theme and signIn user
-- [Carousel](#Carousal): explain how the Playground works
+- [Carousel](#Carousal): Explains how the Playground works
 - [Project Section](#project-section) : List of Projects and Create new Project button

 ### PlayGround Page

-The `PlayGround` page is a key feature of the `OpenBot Playground` platform that provides a variety of coding blocks for users to create different types of functionality, such as Control, Loops, Movement, Operators, Sensors, and more.
+The `PlayGround` page is a key feature of the `OpenBot Playground` platform that provides a variety of coding blocks for users to create different types of functionality, such as Control, Loops, Movement, Operators, Sensors, and many more.

-- [Header](#header) : contains project name, help centre, change theme and signIn user section.
+- [Header](#header) : Contains project name, help centre, change theme and signIn user section.
 - [Workspace](#workSpace): Space where users can drag and drop the coding blocks to generate their code, which can be converted into both JavaScript and Python.
-- [Playground Bottom Bar](#Playground Bottom Bar) : contains generate code ,upload in drive, zoom in and out , undo, redo buttons.
+- [Playground Bottom Bar](#Playground-Bottom-Bar) : Contain buttons to generate code ,upload in drive, zoom in and out , undo, redo.

 ### Header